HelloSelf (UK) Limited – Privacy Notice for Members

 We hope that we can resolve any query or concern raised about our use of personal information.

-The General Data Protection Regulation also gives the right to lodge a complaint with a supervisory authority.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone: 0303 123 1113.
+The UK GDPR also gives the right to lodge a complaint with the UK Information Commissioner who may be contacted at https://ico.org.uk/make-a-complaint/ or telephone: 0303 123 1113.

 How to contact us